edalzell/statamic-charge/docs/payments/one-time.md

 For requirements and installation please see the [top-level page](../../DOCUMENTATION.md)

-This page describes how to accept one time payments on your site, via a form, user registration or Workshop edit.
-The methods below work with the with or without the SCA requirements.
+This page describes how to accept one time payments on your site.
+The methods below work with with or without the SCA requirements.

 There are [two ways](https://stripe.com/docs/web) to take payment with Stripe, [Checkout](https://stripe.com/docs/payments/checkout) or [Elements](https://stripe.com/docs/web/setup), and Charge works either way.